JustinMi/JustinMi.github.io/_posts/2017-05-30-migrating-sql-databases-pcari.md

 -------------

 # Step 5: Changing Django App Settings
+First, make sure you have a `db.sqlite3` file in your root directory.
+If you don't you can use <a href="{{ site.baseurl }}/db.sqlite3">this one</a>.
 Now, in your terminal, navigate to the root directory of your Django application.
 Run
 ```bash
 $ python manage.py dumpdata --natural-foreign -e contenttypes -e auth.Permission > datadump.json
 ```